Introduction to Globalisation and Transnational Politics

 This module aims to provide a critical examination of key issues and processes related to security issues.
 The focus of this module is on developments since World War Two, but with a particular emphasis on the post-Cold War period.
 By the end of the module, students will be able to:

-Demonstrate an advanced understanding of the complex issues and processes related to security issues.
+Demonstrate a strong knowledge of the complex issues and processes related to major contemporary security issues.

-Demonstrate appropriate cognitive, communicative and transferable skills; develop the capacity for independent learning, critique major texts and approaches and lead class discussions.
+Demonstrate appropriate cognitive, communicative and transferable skills; develop the capacity to learn independently, criticise major texts and approaches, and lead class discussions.

 The course is taught through two-hour seminars.
 Students will be expected to participate in both large and small group discussions; present and defend their ideas within an academic setting; and take part in group projects.
 The instructor will facilitate and ensure the efficient running of the discussion, but students are responsible for shaping its direction.
 Each seminar has a ‘required reading’ list that must be read in advance of each seminar.
 Students are also recommended to read some of the items listed under ‘suggested reading’ prior to each seminar and use the extended list as a starting point in their preparation for essay writing.

-Peoples, Columba and Nicholas Vaughan-Williams, Critical Security Studies: An Introduction (London: Routledge, 2010).
+Columba Peoples and Nicholas Vaughan-Williams, Critical security studies: an introduction, 2nd edition (London: Routledge, 2014).

 Dr Edmund Frettingham: email@example.com